omyllymaki/PySimpleGraph/README.md

 - Output of the node is referenced in the graph structure by node_name/output_name.
 - User needs to provide missing information, as dict, when calculate method is called.

-And thats it.
-Otherwise you are free to write any kind of functions and orchestrate calling of those functions by defining nodes that form the graph.
+And that's it.
+Otherwise, you are free to write any kind of functions and orchestrate calling of those functions by defining nodes that form the graph.

 Usage example:
 ```